Gull Bay First Nation: Reserve size

 The First nations signatories of the Robinson Superior Treaty were unfamiliar with the unit of the mile, and assumed it was the size of a league.
 The treaty gave each band a reserve of 16 square miles, which was much smaller than what the signatories expected.
 As soon as the error was noticed, the first nations notified the crown of the issue, and surveyors corrected the problem except for a few reserves, such as the Gull Bay First Nation, considered too far and too remote.
 The Gull Bay first nation filed a claim with the government of Canada on the issue of the size of their reserve in 2016.

 Timber rights

 In 2016, the band voted to accept a 8.1 million dollar settlement from the government over timber royalties on the reserve.
+Laurentian University historian Mark Kuhlberg has analyzed abuse of the First Nation's timber in his study, "Disturbing Synergy between inspector and inspected: the Gull Bay Case, 1916-1932," Papers of the 35th Algonquian Conference (Winnipeg: University of Manitoba, 2004, 207-238.